Afcpreis/rpi-yocto-default/README.md

 # rpi-yocto-default
-This repo aims create a custom linux image using yocto for rpi and a template for future embedded applications
+This repo aims to create a custom linux image using yocto for rpi and a template for future embedded applications